cvs-health/testilo/README.md

 - writes the digested reports to the `digested` subdirectory of the `REPORTDIR` directory.
 - includes in each digest a link to the scored report, with the link destination being based on `SCORED_REPORT_URL`.

 The included digesters create digests that have links.
 The server that serves such a digest must also respond correctly when a user activates one of the links.
 One link is to the scored report.
-Other links are to collections of standard instances of violations of particular rules from the scored report.
+Other links are to World Wide Web Consortium documents on WCAG principles, guidelines, and success criteria.

 The digests created by `digest()` are HTML files, and they expect a `style.css` file to exist in their directory.
-The `reports/digested/style.css` file in Testilo is an appropriate stylesheet to be copied into the directory where digested reports are written.
+If you use an included digester, the `reports/digested/style.css` file in Testilo is an appropriate stylesheet to be copied into the directory where digested reports are written.

 ### Difgesting